unxok/dataedit/README.md

 > [!CAUTION]
 > This plugin is still being worked on and fleshed out.
 Therefore, it is not available to download from the obsidian community plugins menu.

-Set your codeblock langauge to `data-edit`
+Set your codeblock langauge to `dataedit`

 The codeblock will accept a **_dataview query_** or a **_Javascript expression_** that returns an object with `headers` and `values` keys with arrays respectively.